Skip to content

 After completing this module, you will be able to:

-This is the story of a company that scaled without architecture.
-Individual GCP services---IAM, VPCs, Compute, Cloud Run---are the building blocks.
-Architectural patterns are how you assemble those blocks into a system that scales, stays secure, and remains manageable as your organization grows.
-A project vending machine ensures every new project is born with the right configuration.
-A landing zone provides the organizational structure that prevents the chaos of ungoverned growth.
-Identity-Aware Proxy secures internal applications without VPNs.
-And GKE provides the container orchestration platform for workloads that outgrow Cloud Run.
+This catastrophic failure was not a failure of individual GCP services, but a complete absence of architectural discipline.
+Individual GCP services---IAM, VPCs, Compute Engine, Cloud Run---are merely raw building blocks.
+Architectural patterns are how you systematically assemble those blocks into a cohesive, governed system that scales, stays inherently secure, and remains manageable as your organization grows.
+A project vending machine ensures every new project is born with an identical, secure configuration.
+A landing zone provides the organizational structure that actively prevents the chaos of ungoverned growth.
+In this module, you will master the foundational patterns that distinguish a robust, enterprise-grade GCP environment from an accidental, unmanageable one.

 Project Vending: Automated Project Creation